eezeepeezee/lemoneezee/docs/en/HowToConfigure.md

 Sets breakpoints to create all the basic stuff: classes for layouts, media queries, functions, and mixins in Sass.

-You can use any breakpoint names instead of default ones and define as many as you need (but at least — one).
+You can use any breakpoint names instead of default ones and define as many as you need (but at least — two for correct calculation of all the grid stuff).
 Remember, LemonEezee is a mobile fist, so each breakpoint means *"this size and everything larger".*

 ```yaml
 # the first breakpoint must be equal to 0